bluedata-katacoda/katacoda-scenarios/Spark with Jupyter_scenario/step2.md

 To create a directory, execute the following command:<br>
 `mkdir ~/Spark`{{execute}}<br>

-Change to the newly created directory:<br>
+Navigate to the newly created directory:<br>
 `cd ~/Spark`{{execute}}<br>

 Next, we need to create a skeleton file structure.
 To do so execute the following command: